-The 135 acre site located in West Palm Beach is open to the public 9-4 Monday through Saturday.
+The 135 acre site located in West Palm Beach is open to the public 9-4 Monday through Friday, Saturday 9-2 (Trails ONLY).
 Over three miles of walking trails which include an informational kiosk and boardwalk around the pond are available for public use.
 Pick up a trail map in the main office.

 The Pine Jog property is representative of the natural communities of South Florida and of the changes which have taken place in these communities over time.
 The biotic communities located at Pine Jog include several acres of pine flatwoods, a pond with a surrounding wetland, an early successional field, and five acres of upland hammock.

 The pine flatwoods ecosystem is the dominant, most sizeable terrestrial ecosystem in Florida.
 Pine flatwoods are characterized by moderate levels of moisture which fluctuate from very dry during the winter months to very saturated during the summer months.
 The terrain is predominantly flat, and soils are typically sandy.
 The poor soil drainage often leads to inundation during the wet season.
 Open woodlands of slash pines and cabbage palms create the canopy level of this ecosystem, which saw palmettos, shrubs, grasses, and wildflowers occupy the understory.
 Fire caused by dryness and lightning strikes is endemic to this ecosystem.
 Therefore many of the plants in pine flatwoods have developed special adaptations to protect them from fire.
 Dry and Wet prairies occur within this ecosystem as well.
 Across Florida, pine flatwoods provide forested habitat for many wildlife species, including Florida panthers and Florida black bears.